“Earth Day has never been a celebration of the beauty and bounty of this awesome terrestrial ball. It’s always been an assault on man.”–Brian Sussman

-On this date in 1970, a trio of radical dreamers established the first Earth Day, an annual event designed to assault capitalism, free-markets and mankind.
+On April 22, 1970, a trio of radical dreamers established the first Earth Day, an event designed to assault capitalism, free-markets and mankind.

 The initial concept was conceived by Senator Gaylord Nelson (D-WS).
 Nelson was Congress’ leading environmentalist activist, a sort of pre-incarnate Senator Barbara Boxer in drag.
 He was also the mastermind behind those ridiculous teach-ins which were vogue in the Sixties and early Seventies.
 During the teach-ins, mutinous school instructors would scrap the day’s assigned curriculum, pressure their students to sit cross-legged on the floor, and “rap” about how America was an imperialist nation, and converse about why communism really wasn’t such a bad form of government—it just needed to be implemented properly.

 Nelson’s teach-in efforts were aided by a young man named Denis Hayes.
 Hayes was student body president while at Stanford, and well known for organizing anti-Vietnam war protests.
 Hayes heard about Senator Nelson’s teach-in concept and eventually helped Nelson institute the practice nationwide.

 Rounding out the troika was Professor Paul Ehrlich of Stanford.
 In 1968 Ehrlich authored the Malthusian missive, The Population Bomb, in which he infamously spouted wild allegations which included equating the earth’s supposed surplus of people with a cancer that needs to be eradicated: “A cancer is an uncontrolled multiplication of cells; the population explosion is an uncontrolled multiplication of people…We must shift our efforts from treatment of the symptoms to the cutting out of the cancer.
 The operation will demand many apparently brutal and heartless decisions,” he wrote.